 - Temperature: Are areas of your home warmer or cooler than the rest of the house?
 While drafty windows could be to blame, your insulation is another prime suspect.

-- Age: Unless updated by previous owners, older homes may not have enough insulation or the insulation may be less efficient than products available today.
+- Age: Unless updated by previous owners, older homes may not have enough insulation, or the insulation may be less efficient than the products available today.
 If your home tends to run too cold in the winter or too warm in the summer, it may be a result of a lack of insulation.